lyokha/ngx-export-tools-extra/README.md

 in the response from the source end of the bridge.

-In this example, after receiving all streamed data the sink collects the request body in variable *hs_rb* and merely sends it back to the client.

 In this example, after receiving all streamed data the sink collects the request body in variable *hs_rb* and merely sends it back as a response to the original bridged subrequest.
 Then this response gets decoded with handlers *fromFullResponse* or *fromFullResponseWithException* and finally